Bachelor of Arts/Bachelor of Education (Secondary)

 Students complete a number of professional teaching experiences to put theory into practice and to observe and reflect on the dynamics of the education environment.
 They will graduate as teachers who understand the attributes of inclusive education, the development and learning of young people, and the importance of life-long learning.

-Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
+Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13.
+Additionally, applicants for initial teaching courses must submit a 1,000-word personal statement outlining their non-academic capabilities.
+See education non-academic requirements for further information.
 Our education degrees are combined with a Bachelor of Arts to ensure a comprehensive foundation for our education students in relevant discipline areas like mathematics, English and science.

 Graduates may find employment as a secondary school teacher in schools and colleges.
 Graduates can teach in up to two subjects: biology; chemistry; earth and environmental science; English; mathematics; personal development, health and physical education; modern history; and geography.
 If graduates wish to teach society and culture or Aboriginal Studies they must also have completed modern history or geography.